Change your two-factor verification method and settings

 From the How would you like to respond? section of the Additional security verification page, update the phone number information for your Authentication phone (your primary mobile device) and your Office phone.

-Select the box next to the Alternate authentication phone option, and then type in a secondary phone number where you can receive text messages or phone calls if you can't access your primary device.
+Select the box next to the Alternate authentication phone option, and then type in a secondary phone number where you can receive phone calls if you can't access your primary device.

 Add a new account to the Microsoft authenticator app